brycegough/CockpitCMS-Auth0/README.md

  ]
 ```

+## API Permissions
+To use permissions for your API endpoints, you will need to enable RBAC in your Auth0 API settings.
+This will allow Cockpit to extract the users permissions from their access token so they can be used to authenticate a specific endpoint.

 ## Roles

 You will then need to add the following rule to Auth0 to allow the Roles to be exposed when fetching user data: